FireDiscordBot/docs/hc/premium.md

 By default you are limited to 20 tags but with premium, this limit is removed altogether.

+{% hint style="warning" %}
-**Note: You will only be able to have up to 100 slash command tags.
-This limit is imposed by Discord and cannot be changed or removed**
+Note: You will only be able to have up to 100 slash command tags.
+This limit is imposed by Discord and cannot be changed or removed
+{% endhint %}

 ### **Unlimited Permision Roles**